Mat2314/selfapp/README.md

 ## Running the application
 Application by default is set to a production mode.
 To start the app run the command `docker-compose up` and go to `http://127.0.0.1:8899/selfapp/` in your browser.

+### Environments
+To switch between production environment and development environment go to environments and run `prodmode.sh` for the production envrionment or `devmode.sh` for the development environment.

 ## Endpoints
 The application runs on `http://127.0.0.1:8899` by default.